The kind of intellectual activity which creates a useful whole from its diverse parts may be called the design of a system.

 - Replacing or upgrading legacy technologies, acquiring new platforms and solutions, and integrating them into an enterprise ecosystem.

-- Technologies and platforms used here are generally mature, with standard interfaces and design.
+- Technologies and platforms are generally mature, with standard interfaces and designs.

 - Type IV: Mega-Projects